biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

 -   Updated interface class for basic physico-chemical properties based on Mentors' feedback.
 -   Learned and better understand how to use Maven on Eclipse.

+### May 13 - Current (Week 3)

+-   Gathered websites/publications needed for constraints.

 Skype call notes
 ----------------